tytydraco/yessleep/out/Im_breaking_up_with_my_massive_porcelain_doll.md

 “Sidney.
 You are awake.
 Like I said, I’ve moved your locus.
 Your mind is now one hundred million miles away from Earth.”

 It was impossible to comprehend how far that was.
 The dread I felt in that moment was more profound than I could ever put in words.
-I could only see the blue speck that was our earth, and the shining sun much further behind it.
+I could only see the blue speck that was our Earth, and the shining sun much further behind it.

 *“Please you can’t do this.”*